 There many different kinds of friction costs to watch out for.

 With the advent of the discount broker, the cost of buying and selling securities has been dramatically reduced over the past few decades.
-Competition has driven the price of trading fees all the way down to zero for may brokerages, including Charles Schwab, E-Trade, Fidelity, and Ally Invest.
+Competition has driven the price of trading fees all the way down to zero for many brokerages, including Charles Schwab, E-Trade, Fidelity, and Ally Invest.

-At some brokerages, you may encounter fees per trade, or per share.
-If you call a broker, they may assist you live, over the phone, for an additional fee, called a broker-assisted trade fee.
+At some brokerages, you may encounter fees per trade or per share.
+If you call a broker, they may assist you live, over the phone, for an additional fee called a "broker-assisted trade fee."